aaronicsubstances/scalable-ipc/README.md

 ##### header ack received

-assert that current pdu is the first one, and ignore if otherwise.
+assert that current index is 0, and ignore if otherwise.

 assert that there is no error code, and abort send transfer if there is an error code.

 The exception to aborting is if error code indicates

   1. invalid message destination id.
 Save the message source id of the ack as the new message destination id to use for subsequent sends.
-Also resend once the first pdu with the message destination id just changed.
-Lastly save the message destination id for use with the remote endpoint to speed up future message sends to that remote endpoint.
+Also save the message destination id for use with the remote endpoint to speed up future message sends to that remote endpoint.
   2. data size too large. if pdu size used is 512, abort.
-Else reduce to 512, and refragment message.
-Also resend once the first pdu with the data size just changed.
+Else reduce to 512, and refragment message for subsequent sends.

 If there is no error code, then cancel any scheduled retry, and cancel send pdu callback aftermath.
 Reset the receive ack timer.